ktaylor63/southeast/site/content/wildlife/mussels/yellow-lance.md

 ---
-title: 'Yellow Lance'
+title: 'Yellow lance'
-description: 'The Yellow Lance is a freshwater mussel, an aquatic bivalve mollusk in the family Unionidae, the river mussels.'
+description: 'The Yellow lance is a freshwater mussel, an aquatic bivalve mollusk in the family Unionidae, the river mussels.'
 type: species-profile
 scientific: 'Elliptio lanceolata'
 js: /js/species-profile.js